Bird & Beckett's events open to the public

 BYOB and BYOglass, and pack out what you pack in!

 Wear a mask in the shop, even if you’re fully vaxxed!

 We trust the science and its processes,

 and we trust SF DPH to keep us up to date on best practices!

-Advised best practices right now (late July 2021):
+Advised best practices right now (early September 2021):

 Wear a mask indoors around people!

-Sure you’re vaccinated and even if you contract the virus from someone else it’s unlikely to make you sick in any severe way, but you can indeed take in the virus from the unvaccinated yahoos amongst you and spew it out at others, thus spreading the damned thing.
-Let’s exercise some modest common sense, shall we?
+Sure you’re vaccinated and even if you contract the virus from someone else it’s unlikely to make you sick in any severe way, but you can indeed take in the virus from the unvaccinated amongst you and spew it out at others, in huge gobs, apparently, thus spreading the damned thing.
+So, shall we please exercise some modest caution?
 That’s the best way we can imagine to eventually get past this pandemic…